Building your first 5" freestyle quad

 Stack and power

-Mount the FC with soft mounting (grommets or rubber standoffs) when the design allows — it helps gyro performance.
+Mount the FC with soft mounting (grommets or rubber standoffs) when the design allows, it helps gyro performance.
 Route motor wires cleanly: short paths, no sharp bends against sharp carbon edges, and consistent solder joints on the ESC.
+See stack soft-mount vs rigid if your frame manual is ambiguous.

 Battery basics